 I first began programming in high school and fell in love with it when I took my first class in college.

 I love computer science because it is an incredibly rewarding way to answer real world questions.
 There is no better feeling than fixing the last bug in a program or getting an algorithm to work as intended.
 I’m especially drawn to the algorithmic, mathematical portions of computer science.
 I love solving hard problems.

-Outside of CS, I enjoy running half-marathons, playing ultimate frisbee, and seeing Broadway shows.
+Outside of CS, I enjoy running, playing Ultimate, and seeing Broadway shows.

 Other Technologies: MongoDB, Git, LaTex

 Brown University B.S. in Math-Computer Science with Honors, magna cum laude, 2015